What does an AI-powered marketing agency actually do differently?

 Anmol Patel TCS

 That’s one project.
-But it shows you the pattern: a client has a problem, we build something to fix it, and we do it fast because AI makes that possible now.
+But it shows you the pattern: a client has a problem or a challenge, we come up with an awesome idea to push the boundaries, we build something, and we do it fast because AI makes that possible now.

 Enjoying this article?